harrison-anth/sc_msi_legacy/README.md

 To access the distributable version of the SC-MSI pipeline visit https://github.com/harrison-anth/sc_msi

 ## Information on directories and files in this repository

-### Conda environments and Snakemake profiles
+### conda_envs
-The conda_envs folder contains all conda environments and Snakemake profiles
+Contains all conda environments and Snakemake profiles

 atomic.yml -- used for any R code that requires scATOMIC to be run seurat.yml -- used for any R code that involves Seurat objects